 Inclusion & Exclusion

-For those agencies that are covered by HIPAA , IDSA compliance is inherent because the Health Act is more stringent.
+The Insurance Data Security Act (IDSA) specifies those in the insurance sector who fall into the classification of a “Licensed Excess”, “Surplus Line Carrier”, and “Captive Agents”.
+More definitely, inclusion starts at ten or more employees for the insurance entity and can be avoided if any of the above parties were fully covered under a parent company’s Information Security Plan(ISP).
+For those agencies that are covered by HIPAA, IDSA compliance is inherent because the Health Act is more stringent.
 The Department of Insurance is drafting a to certify organizational exclusion from the Insurance Data Security Act.

 Access & Encryption

-Encryption is unfortunately a topic where IDSA diverges from common information security practices.
+Security fundamentals dictate that organizations should take a “least privileged” approach to user access and the IDSA has not strayed far from that approach.
+In fact, under the guidelines of the Insurance Data Security Act, companies should restrict access to Non-public Information to those employees or third-party entities who have a legit need to access it.
+Encryption is, unfortunately, a topic where IDSA diverges from common information security practices.
 The security act does not require that companies encrypt any of their data or information.
 However, a company should still implement encryption because having data locked away could save the organization millions in fines and costs from a breach.
 Encryption protects the data and in the case of theft is not considered a reportable event by the Department of Insurance unless the key is also stolen.

 Third-party Services Providers